derlerd/modernposter/README.md

 ```

 ## Authors
 The code was written by David Derler.
-He can be contacted via [modernposter@derler.info](mailto:modernposter@derler.info)
+He can be contacted via [modernposter@derler.info](mailto:modernposter@derler.info).

 ## License
-The code is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/)
+The code is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).